MINE-Lab-ND/MINE-Lab-ND/_pages/openings.md

 - Share a passion for solving challenging AI problems.

 ## Application Process
 If you are interested, please complete this **[Google Form](https://forms.gle/your-form-link)** and provide a brief introduction, your background, and research interests.
-Yue Huang is responsible for reviewing applications and handling related inquiries.

 **Join us to collaborate and advance the frontiers of AI research!**